peterprescott/lit-review/md/blank.md

 reduced their data were the fundamental factors differentiating the residential groups of modern society [@DTimms1971].

-# Stan Openshaw and the Two Geodemographic Controversies
+# The Ontological and Ethical Critiques of Geodemographics

 While Robbin coined the term 'geodemographics' and successfully turned it into a profitable commercial product, his impact on the academic